The Essential African Safari Packing List (+ Top Tips!) 2026

 - Swimsuit- some lodges have pools

-- Sunglasses with polarised lens
+- Sunglasses with polarised lenses

 - Sleepwear

-Pro tip: When packing consider that most camps/lodges provide laundry service, but will not wash your undergarments due to local culture and customs.
+Pro Tip: When packing consider that most camps/lodges provide laundry service, but will not wash your undergarments due to local culture and customs.
 This means you can re-wear your clothes, making it easier to stick to luggage limits.

 3. Toiletries